 I don’t know, it just made sense to me to use the fashion imagery and turn it into something else.
 I do appreciate how some fashion designers and photographers pay attention to details and create something really unique, despite that there are a lot of things that are really terrible in the fashion industry, especially how it impacts younger girls in making them believe that it’s the only ideal for femininity.
 I guess I had to take it all back somehow, put glitter and bones where they belong and give it a new more personal and intimate meaning.

-4 comments on “Interview with Raphael Vicenzi”
+4 responses to “Interview with Raphael Vicenzi”

 Leave a Reply